AWS-Community-Nordics/awscommunitynordics.org/docs/communityday-dk2024.md

         <div class="col">
               <b>Building Data Platforms with Event-Driven Architecture and Orchestration</b>
               <p>
-                This talk proposes an integration of Event-Driven Architecture (EDA) with AWS Step Functions to orchestrate ETL pipelines, offering a dynamic, scalable, and efficient solution to data processing workflow management challenges.
+                In this talk, we explore the integration of Event-Driven Architecture (EDA) and workflow management to build and orchestrate microservices for modern Data Platforms.
+This approach offers a dynamic, scalable, and efficient solution to managing complex data processing workflows.
 By leveraging the inherent advantages of EDA - such as loose coupling and asynchronous communication - in conjunction with the managed orchestration service provided by Step Functions, we demonstrate how complex data workflows can be simplified, automated, and made more resilient to changes and failures.
-Attendees will gain insights into the architectural principles, practical implementation strategies, and real-world applications of combining these technologies to enhance their ETL processes.
+Attendees will gain insights into the architectural principles, practical implementation strategies, and real-world applications of combining these technologies to build a data platform with modern data stack.
               </p>
         </div>
       </div>